research-team/robot-dream/doc/architecture.md

 Different sensory tagged are translated into tagged neuronal structures of the rNN of the sleeping brain during the direct translation phase.

+...
+Add activity diagram here

+#####Pleasure and pain

+...

 ####Sleeping brain

 ![High level design components of the "sleeping brain"](HLD_Component_SleepingBrainLifeCycle.png)

+The high-level representation of overall structure of the **sleeping brain**.

+The robotic system **ExperienceTranslator**

+...
+Add steps and validation description here

 ###Activity